-- Art.
-32. The office of President of the Republic shall be incompatible with the exercise of any other private or public office, whether or not elective. - Art.
-33. The President of the Republic shall appoint the person to replace him in case of temporary impediment.
+Art.
+32. The office of President of the Republic shall be incompatible with the exercise of any other private or public office, whether or not elective.

+Art.
+33. The President of the Republic shall be replaced by the President of the National Assembly in case of death, resignation or impediment.